What can I put in each bin?Your GO bin is designed for all organic material that has grown in your garden or on your property. This includes:

 If you’re unsure how to use your bin, visit Recycle Right or contact our contractor Veolia on 1300 293 955.

-We advertised this survey by sending a flyer to every household within the City advising a survey was live through Love My Kwinana, asking you to be a “Bin-fluencer” and to have your say on your bin system.
-In addition to this flyer we advertised this survey on numerous occasions in October through print and social media.
+We advertised this survey by sending a flyer to every household within the City advising a survey was live through Love My Kwinana, asking you to be a “Bin-fluencer” and to have your say on your preferred bin system.
+In addition to this flyer we advertised this survey on numerous occasions in October 2022 through print and social media.

 Bin preference